Inference for Low-Rank Models: Simulations

-We set $n=p=400$ and report results based on 1000 simulation replications.
-We consider estimation of the treatment effect for individual $i = 1$.
-As in the ``Random treatment assignments'' case, we do not try to infer $J$ from the data but consider fixed $J = 1,...,4$.
-We report simulation coverage probabilities of the 95\% confidence interval in Table \ref{t6.2}.
-Overall, the derived asymptotic distributions seem to provide reasonable approximations to the finite sample distributions under our simulation settings, and we again see that the good performance appears quite robust to the choice of $J$ in this simulation.
+We report simulation coverage probabilities of 95\% confidence intervals for $\tau_1$ formed using estimated standard errors based on 1000 simulation replications in Table \ref{tab: coverage}.
+Overall, the derived asymptotic distributions seem to provide reasonable approximations to the finite sample distributions under our simulation settings, and the good performance appears quite robust to the choice of $J$ in this simulation.